 Start your day the right way with a combination of news, sport and entertainment.
-Join Hilary Barry, Jack Tame and the team for Breakfast.
+Join Hayley Holt, Jack Tame and the team for Breakfast.

 Titles, characters and all other elements are the trade marks and copyright of TVNZ or its licensors.
 All rights reserved.
 Further details available here.

 Air New Zealand is charging Kiwis up to twice as much as their Aussie counterparts for the same flights.
 One aviation commentator says "it's about making that extra dollar on that last seat".